MSprut/FileExplorer/README.md

   4. GET /api/v1/uploads/get/:id
-     - Download the file with specified id
+     - Download the file with specified ID

   5. GET /api/v1/browse/:folder_id
-     - Browse the folder with specified id
+     - Browse the folder with specified ID

+  5. POST api/v1/new_folder?folder[name]=FolderName&folder[parent_id]=1&commit=Create Folder
+     - Create new folder or subfolder
+     - Parameters:
+       - folder[name] - New folder/subfolder name
+       - folder[parent_id] - Parent folder ID (need for subfolder, it can be get from index of all folders)

 ##### * Dropbox API
   Not exists yet